Pacific District Convention FAQs

 During Convention do you want to post notes and reply to messages from other attendees?
 Want to meet up with someone for a walk or to grab breakfast?
 Need to borrow some hairspray?
 Looking to connect with someone who attended a workshop you couldn’t get to?

 No problem!
-We will be using Padlet a virtual message board which you will be able to access online or using a downloaded app.
+We will be using Padlet, a virtual message board, which you will be able to access online or using a downloaded app.
 Create a free account and post away - or, if you don’t want to create an account, put your name in your comment.

 Which workshops should I attend?